Measuring Our Progress

 We do this by:

-- Providing value-adding packaging solutions
+- Driving innovation and value-added packaging solutions

-On-time, in-full delivery (OTIF)
+1. On-time, in-full delivery (OTIF)

 To realise the potential of our people